Benefit Erase Paste

 I find that it requires a little work to blend into the skin, and a little does not go a long way.
 Because the product is very dense and thick, it doesn’t smooth across my under eyes as well as I thought it would.
 I found this product works the best when it is dotted under my eyes and then blending it with light tapping motions of the tip of my finger.
 The “window washer” sweeping technique isn’t as effective, and I found myself having to go back for more product.
 The finish is a bit dewy and can settle in your fine lines if you don’t set it with powder.

 Here are a couple of comparisons.
 I thought it would be similar to my Bobbi Brown Light Peach corrector, but Erase Paste is more pink toned.
 It would be a closer match to Bobbi Brown Bisque or Light Bisque corrector.
 Also swatched my MAC Studio Finish Concealer in NW25.
 All shades are around the same depth, with NW25 being the deepest.
-Some medium skin tones may find that "Medium" to be a tad light.
+Some medium skin tones may find that Medium is too light.

 Here’s a comparison of both eyes.
 The left side is with Erase Paste and the right side is without.

-Overall, I do like this concealer, but I don't think it's a must have for myself.
-I think it gives me a similar effect as YSL Touche Eclat #1 (Benefit has more coverage though).
-Luckily I nabbed a trial size through a swap.
-The retail price for the full size (0.15 oz) is $26.
-I do find that price to be a little steep, but you can nab a trial size (0.11 oz) along with an eye primer and cream shadow for $10 in the "Stay Put Set" from Sephora (view here).
-When using this concealer, I do recommend using a concealer brush or "tapping" the concealer on with your finger tip to avoid tugging your skin.
-Because it doesn't spread very easily, it would be a good idea to moisturize beforehand.
+Overall, I do like this concealer, but because it’s so creamy, I don’t feel like it ever really sets.
+When using too little, the coverage isn’t good, and when using too much, it’s too cakey.
+When using this concealer, I do recommend using a concealer brush or “tapping” the concealer on with your finger tip to avoid tugging your skin.
+Because it doesn’t spread very easily, it would be a good idea to moisturize beforehand.
 The main complaint among reviewers is that they find this concealer creases, so it may be a better concealer for those with minimal fine lines.